Do you ever feel like someone’s following you… on the internet?

 You can then create an audience on Facebook based on the people who visit that landing page on your website and retarget them with the next service you provide.

 Top tip: It’s much easier to sell something to an existing customer than it is to sell something to someone who has never bought anything from you before.

 Don’t just limit yourself to retargeting people on social media.
 You can also retarget people that visit your website on thousands of different websites on the internet.

 Check out this video to see how to do this:

 How much does retargeting on social media cost?

 It depends on the size of your audience, but with most of our clients who don’t have huge audiences, the cost can be very small.
-I’m talking about spending as little as $2 to $5 (or £2 to £5) a day.
-You can basically spend as much or as little as you like.
+A good rule of thumb is to spend $5/day for every 1,000 website visitors you get each month on your website.